Watch the deployment versioning walkthrough video to learn how rollbacks works in the UI.

 Deployment versioning gives you a reliable rollback experience, but there are a few important caveats to know:

-For more on how to configure these fields and get the most out of Deployment Versioning, see the Deployment Versioning documentation.
+For more information on how to configure these fields and get the most out of deployment versioning, see the documentation.

 Deployment versioning is available to Prefect Cloud users with Prefect versions 3.4.1 and above.